ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-install.md

 ---
-title: Install fbsql
+title: Install or upgrade FBSQL
 layout: default
 parent: CLI SQL tool
 grand_parent: Tools
 nav_order: 1
 ---
-# How do I install the fbsql CLI?
+# How do I install or upgrade the FBSQL CLI?

 FBSQL is provided as a tool for anyone who downloads the FeatureBase source code from GitHub.